 We always recommend for pro wedding photographers to use an online gallery storage solution.
 These are affordable, enhance the client experience, and often have other features like an integrated print store that can even help you recoup your costs (and make more, too!).

 One of the most important things you need to learn to do when you’re a wedding photography businesses is how to set expectations with your clients.
-While you should have some discussions on the phone or via email, spelling your terms out in a contract is important as a point of reference.

 We recommend indicating how many images a client will receive in your wedding photography contract, as well as defining what those images will look like (“full resolution, JPEG, edited images” is more concise than “images”) and sets a better expectation.